 It's the same in a relationship: Stop communicating, stop working together... and the partnership deteriorates.

-Real collaboration across a business means understanding what the sales team needs if it's going to convert leads and drive long-term revenue, which based on data from the 2018 State of ABM survey is what marketers are angling for the most.
-That survey uncovered that revenue generation is a mission-critical goal: 73.5% of respondents said it is the top priority in their ABM strategies.
+Real collaboration across a business means understanding what the sales team needs if it's going to convert leads and drive long-term revenue—which, based on data from the State of ABM report, is what marketers are angling for the most.
+That survey uncovered that new business/acquisition is a mission-critical goal: Most respondents said it is the top priority in their ABM strategies.

 ABM, as a mindset, business practice, and tool doesn't merely bring Sales and Marketing closer together but also unifies these two groups with the customer success team, creating a more well-rounded experience across the board.
 The internal relationships grow, making the business-customer relationships expand as well.